 You can rinse, but don’t wash your hands of performance optimization forever.
 The most important part of maintaining the performance of a website is of course actually doing the maintenance.
 Optimization techniques change over time with technological advances, so the things that made your website speed optimal last year could be a little different from the things you need to do this year to keep up with the performance curve.
 My advice is to perform fresh research into performance twice a year, and as always, when experimenting with performance mechanics, make sure you keep backups.
 I can tell you from personal experience that it is far better to have them and not need them, than need them and not have them!

-For more WordPress tips, updates and best practices, be sure to follow us on Twitter at @SiteLock!
+For more website best performance best practice tips, updates for WordPress, be sure to follow us on Twitter at @SiteLock!